 Students receive a key to the main building and their individual office at the start of their first semester.
 Students in the clinical psychology program receive a main key to the WSU Psychology Clinic in spring semester of first year when they begin training on standardized testing.
 Upon the recommendation of your assistantship supervisor or research advisor, and the approval of the department chair, you may be assigned other keys.
-Alternatively, a shared key may be made available for you to check out.
 You should discuss this matter with your supervisor/advisor.
 Please return keys promptly when their use is no longer applicable for you.
 The department will charge you for lost keys or keys that are not returned.
-Under no circumstances should departmentally-issued door keys be duplicated or assigned to others.
+Under no circumstances should departmentally issued door keys be duplicated or assigned to others.